-For southern BC tidal waters, it is anticipated that sockeye non-retention will be in effect during those times and in those areas when stocks of concern are present.
-Updates will be provided inseason based on fishery notices.
-In non-tidal waters, sockeye non-retention is in effect yearround except where harvestable surpluses are identified and potential impacts on stocks of concern are within management constraints.
+For southern BC tidal waters, it is anticipated that Sockeye non-retention will be in effect during those times and in those areas when stocks of concern are present.
+There are no directed recreational fisheries for ECVI and Mainland Sockeye populations.
+Updates to recreational fisheries will be provided in- season based on fishery notices.
+In non-tidal waters, Sockeye non-retention is in effect year- round.